Information for the taxi and private hire vehicle industry.

 Although people from separate households are permitted to travel together by other forms of public transport for example by bus and by train provided they maintain social distancing and other mitigations to reduce the risk of transmission of the virus, it is recommended that they travel in separate vehicles as social distancing is not usually possible in a taxi or PHV.
 This may mean that a group of people travelling to/from a venue may require more than one taxi/PHV.

 Information for PHV operators

-- It is a legal requirements that operators provide information to passengers about the requirement to wear face coverings.
-It is recommended that this done at the time of booking confirmation either verbally or electronically such as website/app/email information.
-Please see examples of notices that may be used on vehicles, websites/apps or on premises.
+- It is a legal requirement that operators provide information to passengers about the requirement to wear face coverings.
+It is recommended that this is done at the time of booking confirmation either verbally or electronically such as website/app/email information.

 - When a passenger advises the operator that they are exempt or have a reasonable excuse to not wearing a face covering, it is recommended that this information is passed onto the driver prior to the journey.